awsdocs/aws-kms-developer-guide/doc_source/key-policy-modifying-external-accounts.md

 When you specify an external account in a key policy, IAM administrators in the external account can use IAM policies to delegate those permissions to any users and roles in the external account\.
 They can also decide which of the actions specified in the key policy the users and roles can perform\.

-For example, assume that you want to allow account 444455556666 to use a CMK in account 111122223333\.
+For example, assume that you want to allow account 444455556666 to use a symmetric CMK in account 111122223333\.
 To do that, add a policy statement like the one in the following example to the key policy for the CMK in account 111122223333\.
-This policy statement gives the external account, 444455556666, permission to use the CMK in cryptographic operations\.
+This policy statement gives the external account, 444455556666, permission to use the CMK in cryptographic operations for symmetric CMKs\.

 ```
 {